-The 78th Texas Legislature passed SB 286 repealing the Texas Academic Skills Program (TASP) and creating the Texas Success Initiative (TSI) regarding student assessment and developmental education.
+Senate Bill (SB) 286, passed by the 78th Texas Legislature repealed the Texas Academic Skills Program (TASP) and created the Texas Success Initiative (TSI) regarding student assessment and developmental education.
 The TSI requires mandatory assessment for all students.
 The bill authorizes the Texas Higher Education Coordinating Board to prescribe assessment instruments with a statewide passing standard.
 The TSI requires an institution to develop an individualized plan for each student who needs to attain college readiness.
 The initiative allows an institution to determine when a student is ready to perform freshman-level academic coursework.
 The institution must make its determination on an individual basis according to the needs of the student.
 SB 286 requires each institution to report annually to the Coordinating Board on the success of its students and the effectiveness of its Success Initiative.

-Hill College's Developmental Education Plan is designed to provide guidelines for students under the Texas Success Initiative.
-The following components are included in the plan: Developmental program mission, organization, program objectives, design, outcomes and policies; assessment requirements for concurrent credit high school students and college students; testing exemptions; plan for academic success; criteria for determining college readiness; re-test criteria; information for academic advising; and program reporting and evaluation.
+Hill College's TSI Plan is designed to provide guidelines for students under the Texas Success Initiative.
+The following components are included in the plan: Developmental program mission, organization, program objectives, design, outcomes and policies; assessment requirements for early enrollment/concurrent credit/dual credit students and college students; testing exemptions; plan for academic success; criteria for determining college readiness; re-test criteria; information for academic advising; and program reporting and evaluation.
 An Individual Academic Success Plan will be developed by an Academic Advisor, Developmental Education Success Coordinator or faculty advisor for students, who do not meet the minimum passing academic standard.